alttester/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

 To start the tests, depending of your OS run:

 ❗ Starting with version 2.0.0, the AltTester Desktop must be running on your PC while the tests are running.

+- **Windows**:
+    1. Install the [AltTesterDesktop](https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopPackageWindows__v2.0.1.zip), then open it.
+    2. Create a folder `TrashCatWindows` under `App`.
+    The app is provided at https://alttester.com/app/uploads/AltTester/TrashCat/TrashCatStandAlone2_0_1.zip and needs to be included unzipped under the App/TrashCatWindows/ folder.
+    3. Create a folder called `allure-results` under the project
+    4. Create an `allureConfig.json` file under `bin/Debug/netcoreappX`.
+For the content of this file, please take a look at the following [example](https://docs.qameta.io/allure/#_config_samples)
+    5. run `./start_tests_Windows.sh` in your bash terminal

 - **MacOS**:
     1. Install the [AltTesterDesktop](https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopPackageMac__v2.0.1.zip), then open it.
     2. Create a folder `TrashCatMac` under `App`.
     The app is provided at https://alttester.com/app/uploads/AltTester/TrashCat/TrashCat.app.zip and needs to be included unzipped under the App/TrashCatMac/ folder.
-    3. run `./start_tests_Mac.sh` in your bash terminal.

-- **Windows**:
-    1. Install the [AltTesterDesktop](https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopPackageWindows__v2.0.1.zip), then open it.
-    2. Create a folder `TrashCatWindows` under `App`.
+    3. Create a folder called `allure-results` under the project
-    The app is provided at https://alttester.com/app/uploads/AltTester/TrashCat/TrashCatStandAlone2_0_1.zip and needs to be included unzipped under the App/TrashCatWindows/ folder.
+    4. Create an `allureConfig.json` file under `bin/Debug/netcoreappX`.
+For the content of this file, please take a look at the following [example](https://docs.qameta.io/allure/#_config_samples)
-    3. run `./start_tests_Windows.sh` in your bash terminal
+    5. run `./start_tests_Mac.sh` in your bash terminal.